Bikes, Buggies and Babies: getting out and about in Cornwall on wheels

 More pushchair and buggy friendly walks in Cornwall can also be found on www.walkswithbuggies.com/UK/Cornwall

-If you are staying with us and want to be a bit more flexible whilst out and about with your baby you can also hire an all-terrain buggy for only £5 per day (standard prams can be hired free of charge).
+If you are staying at Sands Resort Hotel and want to be a bit more flexible whilst out and about with your baby you can also hire an all-terrain buggy for only £5 per day (standard prams can be hired free of charge).

 Do you know of any other pram or buggy friendly walks around Cornwall?
 Please share them with us and we will add them to the list.